Brotherscodes/Mission_to_Mars/README.md

 <br>

-### The Hemisphere that were scraped: (move mouse over image to see name of the hemisphere)
+### The Hemispheres that were scraped: (place your mouse over each image to display the name of the hemisphere)

 <br>
 <p align=center>